idrori/mathQ/code/README.md

 1. In a terminal, run `python3 code/embedding.py`.

-This step embeds and saves all question embeddings from the MIT math courses (`course_embeddings.json`) and MATH benchmark (`MATH_embeddings.json`).
+This step embeds and saves all question embeddings from the university math courses (`course_embeddings.json`) and MATH benchmark (`MATH_embeddings.json`).
 It also creates an image of the embeddings after reducing dimensionality by UMAP(`UMAP.png`).

 2. In a terminal, run `python3 code/zero-shot.py`.